frankieliu/hugo/content/posts/alpha-beta-pruning.md

 {{< figure src="/images/alpha-beta/alpha-beta.png" >}}

-Imagine you are given the following problem: Find the depth of the smallest leaf in a tree.
+Imagine you are given the following problem: Find the depth of the the leaf closest to the root of a tree.

 ```python
 def smallest_depth(node, depth):